withspectrum/spectrum/docs/backend/iris/server-side-rendering.md

 2. Run `yarn run dev:client`
 3. Wait for the first compilation to complete
 4. Restart the `yarn run dev:server` process by stopping and then starting it again

+## When doing all other client and Iris development:
+Just stick to the normal workflow of `yarn run dev:client` and enjoy the hot reloading at `localhost:3000`!